 It’s almost the new year.
 It’s that time of the year we start to look back at what we’ve accomplished.
 If you are someone who deals with chronic pain, it may feel like surviving is the most important thing you’ve done this year.
 It’s a struggle that millions of people around the world, and it’s a physical and mental battle that goes on every day.
-If your New Year’s resolution is to feel better, to feel better, to kick pain in the ass… perhaps it’s time to do just that.
+If your New Year’s resolution is to feel better, to kick pain in the ass… perhaps it’s time to do just that.
 Although the pain may never disappear completely, routine exercise may keep it at bay.
 Although uncomfortable at first, exercise can relieve pain over time.
 Many times, when suffering from chronic pain, an attempt at exercise can feel like you’re taking a step backward.
 It may be met with a flare-up, pain, and discomfort.
 But if you want to reduce chronic pain, it may be the best option.

 In documentation published by the War Related Injury and Study Center (WRISC), an inactive lifestyle creates a cycle of fatigue, muscle weakness, decreased fitness, pessimism, and disinterest in exercise.
 It’s not easy in the beginning and it may present you with painful flare-ups.
 But once the pain cycle is broken through exercise, a new cycle is created.
-An active lifestyle creates a cycle of increased activity, increased the ability to perform daily activities, optimism, and interest in exercise.
+An active lifestyle creates a cycle of increased activity, increased ability to perform daily activities, optimism, and interest in exercise.
 Benefits of exercise with chronic pain include a decrease in pain, fatigue, anxiety, and depression, joint, and muscle pain.

 There is evidence that routine physical activity can lower our pain threshold significantly.
 A study performed on 24 individuals, by researchers at the University of New South Wales, suggested greatly that exercise training greatly increased individual pain tolerance.
 In the beginning of the study, all 24 individuals had their pain thresholds tested.
 After, half the group agreed to routinely exercise for 6 weeks while the other half of the group continued upon their normal lives.